Gangula-Sandaru/yum-yum-app-project/README.md

 * SRS Document
 * APK file

-Please copy this code to your android studio.
+Please copy this code to your android studio. then you can